Joseph Middleton: Biography

-He has a critically acclaimed, fast-growing and award-winning discography which has resulted in an Edison Award with Carolyn Sampson and numerous nominations for Gramophone and BBC Music Magazine Awards.
+He has a discography which has resulted in an Edison Award with Carolyn Sampson and numerous nominations for Gramophone and BBC Music Magazine Awards.
 His recordings on Harmonia Mundi, Chandos, BIS, Signum and Champs Hill Records with Dame Sarah Connolly, Carolyn Sampson, Iestyn Davies, Ruby Hughes, Amanda Roocroft, Louise Alder, Mary Bevan, Christopher Maltman have been selected as Disc of the Year in: The Sunday Times; American Record Guide; International Classical Music Awards and on Radio France.
-His interest in the furthering of the song repertoire has led Gramophone magazine to describe him as "the absolute king of programming".
+His interest in the song repertoire has led Gramophone magazine to describe him as "the absolute king of programming".

 Personal life

 Middleton lives near London with his wife and two children.
 He has a younger sister.